mikaelbr/node-notifier/README.md

 With the Fall Creators Update Notifications on Windows 10 will only work as expected if the correct appID is specified.
 Your appID has to be exactly the same as registered with the install of your app.
 You can find the ID of your App by searching the registry for the appID you specified at installation of your app.
 For example if you are using the squirrel framework your appID will be something like com.squirrel.your.app.

+Default behaviour is to have the underlying toaster applicaton as appId.
+This works as expected, but shows `SnoreToast` as text in the notification.

 [Snoretoast](https://github.com/KDE/snoretoast) is used to get native Windows Toasts!